FooBarQuaxx/fTerm/README.rst

 License
 =======

-This project is licensed under the GNU GPL License, version 3.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU GPL License, version 3.0 - see the `LICENSE <LICENSE>`_ file for details

 .. |main-image| image:: demo.png